2022–23 Middle Tennessee Blue Raiders men's basketball team

-The 2022–23 Middle Tennessee Blue Raiders men's basketball team represents Middle Tennessee State University during the 2022–23 NCAA Division I men's basketball season.
-The team is led by fifth-year head coach Nick McDevitt, and plays their home games at Murphy Center in Murfreesboro, Tennessee as members of Conference USA (C-USA).
+The 2022–23 Middle Tennessee Blue Raiders men's basketball team represented Middle Tennessee State University during the 2022–23 NCAA Division I men's basketball season.
+The team was led by fifth-year head coach Nick McDevitt, and played their home games at Murphy Center in Murfreesboro, Tennessee as members of Conference USA (C-USA).

 Previous season

 The Blue Raiders finished the 2021–22 season 26–11, 13–5 in C-USA play to finish to win the East Division.
 They defeated UTEP in quarterfinals of the C-USA tournament before losing to UAB in the semifinals.
 They were invited to the CBI where they defeated California Baptist, Boston University and Abilene Christian to advance to the championship game where they lost to UNC Wilmington.